Military Association of Atheists and Freethinkers: Reception

 In July 2007, Major Freddy Welborn attended a meeting of atheist service members in Iraq under the umbrella of the MAAF and organized by Army Specialist Jeremy Hall.
 The Major reportedly forced attendees to stand at attention while he yelled at, berated and humiliated them.
 The Major accused them of plotting against Christians and threatened them with punishment before shutting down the meeting.
 Specialist Hall contacted the MAAF for assistance and was referred to the Military Religious Freedom Foundation.
 In October 2008, Specialist Hall voluntarily withdrew the lawsuit and there is no indication that any action was taken against Major Welborn.

-In 2011 an affiliated group, the Fort Bragg Military Association of Secular Humanists (MASH) sought reciprocity after an Evangelical Christian ministry received military command funding to hold a concert at Fort Bragg, North Carolina.
-Active duty Army Sergeant Justin Griffith sought to hold a similar event called Rock Beyond Belief but was initially refused the same level of support.
+In 2011, an affiliated group, the Fort Bragg MASH, sought reciprocity after an evangelical Christian ministry received military command funding to hold a concert at Fort Bragg, North Carolina.
+Active-duty Army Sergeant Justin Griffith sought to hold a similar event called Rock Beyond Belief but was initially refused the same level of support.
 The same group sought the appointment of atheist lay leaders to provide support for the atheist population at the very large Army base.
 At the same time, Jason Torpy and the MAAF continued efforts to implement humanist chaplains to support the many atheist, agnostics, and humanists on active duty.
 Senior chaplain officials responded with the argument that atheists were not a religious group and thus did not qualify for such duty.
 MAAF responded that humanist chaplains would do everything religious chaplains do, including counsel troops and help them follow their faiths.
 "Humanism fills the same role for atheists that Christianity does for Christians and Judaism does for Jews," Torpy said in an interview.
 "It answers questions of ultimate concern; it directs our values."

-In October, 2012 the United States Army invited Torpy to speak at its twelfth annual Diversity Leadership conference at West Point.
-At this meeting he made his pitch for the addition of atheist or humanist chaplains.
+In October 2012, the United States Army invited Torpy to speak at its twelfth annual Diversity Leadership conference at West Point.
+At this meeting, he made his pitch for the addition of atheist or humanist chaplains.
 Included in the argument was that the current chaplain corps is overly representative of the evangelical Christian faith along with a claim that atheist and others were being ignored.